zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

               exporter_name: usage_ratio
               exporter_desc: Usage ratio of the channel

+* ``{properties-expression}`` is a Jinja2 expression whose value should be used is as the metric value, for resource based metrics.
+The expression uses the variable ``properties`` which is the resource properties dictionary of the resource.
+The ``properties_expression`` attribute is mutually exclusive with ``property_name``.

+* ``{metric-type}`` is an optional enum value that defines the Prometheus metric type used for this metric:
+  - "gauge" (default) - For values that can go up and down
+  - "counter" - For values that are monotonically increasing counters

 * ``{percent-bool}`` is a boolean indicating whether the metric value should be divided by 100.
 The reason for this is that the HMC metrics represent percentages such that a value of 100 means 100% = 1, while Prometheus represents them such that a value of 1.0 means 100% = 1.

+* ``{valuemap}`` is an optional dictionary for mapping string enumeration values in the original HMC value to integers to be exported to Prometheus.
+This is used for example for the processor mode (shared, dedicated).

 * ``{metric}_{unit}`` is the Prometheus local metric name and unit in the full metric name ``zhmc_{resource-type}_{metric}_{unit}``.